flatironinstitute/mountainsort/docs/source/index.rst

 Testing the installation
 ------------------------

-To test the installation, try the the examples by cloning the mountainsort_examples repository
+To test the installation, try the examples in the mountainsort_examples repository

 1. Clone the examples repository